Computational-Plant-Science/DIRT-Pop.v1/README.md

-# DIRTclust
+# DIRT-Pop
-DIRTclust is a pipeline to clustering root architecture shapes after Digital Image of Root Traits (DIRT) software.
+DIRTclust is a pipeline to clustering root architecture types after Digital Image of Root Traits (DIRT) software.
 The usage is
 1. Git clone this repository
 2. Open a terminal, change to this repository